shourya-mittal/smartwardrobe/README.md

 ## ✨ Features

 ### 🧠 AI Clothing Recognition
-Upload a photo of any clothing item and the AI automatically detects its type, dominant color, suitable seasons, and appropriate occasions — no manual tagging required.
+Upload a photo of any clothing item and the AI automatically detects its type, dominant color, material, fit, pattern, suitable seasons, and appropriate occasions — no manual tagging required.

 ### 🌤️ Weather-Aware Outfit Suggestions
 SmartWardrobe fetches real-time weather data for your location and factors in temperature, conditions, and season when generating outfit recommendations.

 ### 👗 Smart Outfit Recommendations
 Select an occasion and let the AI suggest 3 complete outfit combinations from your wardrobe.
-The system prioritizes items you haven't worn recently and ensures color coordination.
+The system prioritizes items you haven't worn recently, ensures color coordination, avoids clashing patterns, and matches materials to the weather.
 When your wardrobe is small, it suggests complementary items to complete the look.

+### 📅 Smart Daily Outfit Planner
+Every day, the app automatically picks the single best outfit for you based on today's weather, your recent wear history, and your wardrobe tags.
+The suggestion is generated once and cached for the day — no repeated AI calls.
+You can refresh it anytime or log it to your history with one tap.

+### 🏷️ Rich Clothing Tags
+Every item is tagged with type, color, seasons, occasions, material (cotton, wool, denim...), fit (slim, regular, oversized), and pattern (solid, striped, plaid...).
+These tags power more precise and context-aware AI suggestions.
+Tags are auto-filled by AI on upload and can be edited anytime.

 ### 🗂️ Wardrobe Management
 Browse your full wardrobe with filtering by clothing type.
-Add, view, and delete items with a clean card-based interface.
+Add, view, edit tags, and delete items with a clean card-based interface.

 ### 📅 Outfit History
 Every outfit you choose to wear is saved to your history with the date, occasion, and weather conditions at the time.